ex0dus-0x/pwdcheck/README.md

 2. __Password Strength__

-Uses the zxcvbn to quantify password strength.
+Uses the zxcvbn to quantify password strength, which provides a

 (TODO)